 UAB and PRSA believe that the APR certification is a mark of distinction for public relations professionals who demonstrate their commitment to the profession and to its ethical practice, and who are selected based on broad knowledge, strategic perspective, and sound professional judgment.
 (For more information on APR certification, please visit www.praccreditation.org.)

-If you missed PRSA Capital Region’s APR Info Session for 2020, access a recording here.
+If you have missed any of PRSA Capital Region’s APR Info Sessions, access a previous recording here.

 What Is APR Accreditation?

 The APR Accreditation is the only professional certification program open to public relations professionals.
 Where your career in public relations takes you is based on individual drive, determination and diligence.
 One next step all seasoned practitioners should consider is earning the Accredited in Public Relations (APR) designation.
 Earning the APR certification proves you have successfully demonstrated competency in the knowledge, skills and abilities required to practice public relations effectively in today’s business arena.